-Subject to final federal appropriations, approximately just over \$3 million dollars is expected to be available for projects funded under the HUD ESG program.
-The HTF Commission has reserved approximately \$1.5 million dollars available for the HTF ESG program.
-DCA will reserve a minimum of 65% of Federal funding to be spent within the Georgia ESG Entitlement area.
+Subject to final federal appropriations, approximately just under \$4 million dollars is expected to be available for projects funded under the HUD ESG program.
+The HTF Commission has reserved approximately \$600,000 available for the HTF ESG program.
+DCA will reserve a minimum of 80% of Federal funding to be spent within the Georgia ESG Entitlement area.

 The following amounts have been established as guidance for funding requests.
 All of the "Rating and Selection" factors, including distribution by "Eligible Service Area" will be considered in evaluating funding requests.
-DCA will make minimum grant awards of \$30,000 for all eligible activities except Supportive Services, HMIS, and Hotel/Motel Voucher grants.
+DCA will make minimum grant awards of \$30,000 for Street Outreach, Rapid Rehousing and Homeless Prevention.